aerogear/graphback/docs/authentication/keycloak.md

 ## Your own Resolvers

-`keycloak-authz` package provides out of the box handlers for the graphback generated resolvers.
+`keycloak-authz` package provides out of the box handlers for the Graphback generated resolvers.
 Developers can utilize authorization in their own resolvers and custom code.
-For more information please reffer to the https://github.com/aerogear/keycloak-connect-graphql library documentation
+For more information please refer to the https://github.com/aerogear/keycloak-connect-graphql library documentation

 ## Using authorization with Graphback